orionrobots/explorer_face_wall_avoider/README.md

 The robot will then turn away.
 The display also has the outer set of pixels used as a bar to show the proximity sensed on each side.

+See this code on a working robot here: https://www.dropbox.com/sc/hp6hfnznckwwdt4/QexulnQF_C/7

 #License

 CC-BY-SA-3.0